princomp/princomp.github.io/source/projects/throw_count/description.md

 ### In more details

 #.
 Your program should start by asking the user how many sides their dices has.
-The only valid numbers are 4, 6, 8, 10, 12 and 20.
+The only valid values are 4, 6, 8, 10, 12 and 20.
 #.
 Once the user is done providing this information, it should ask how many times they intend to throw the dice.
 Of course, only a strictly positive number of throws is allowed.
 #.
 Then, your program should ask the user to enter the result of their throws, one by one, knowing that the numbers entered should be between 1 and the number of sides of their dice (both included).
 #.
 Once the user entered all their throws, your program should display: